christianhujer/aceunit/ROADMAP.md

 - Remove mandatory message, instead add a second set of macros that takes a formatted message, like void `fail(void)` vs. `void failm(const char *format, ...);`, `void assertTrue(bool)` vs. void `assertTrueM(bool, const char *format, ...)`.

 - Simplify directory structure (done).
+- Change the include file macros to be unstringified strings instead of stringified strings in order to work with compilers who cannot pass stringified strings on command line, such as Keil C251. (done)

 ## AceUnit 1.1.0